 Let us assume for a moment that the literal meaning of the above verses is applied when YOU are the one responsible for someone harming themselves.
 What should you do if the neighbor's child climbs your fence around your backyard and accidently drowns in your pool?
 Would or should you allow your neighbor to take one of YOUR children and drown him or her?
 What would you do if some financial advice you gave someone (whether as a professional or just a friend) was wrong and caused them to lose money?
 Would you allow them to withdraw the same amount of the loss from your bank account?

 Exodus 21:16 also states that whoever kidnaps a person should receive the death penalty.
 Who is to carry out these penalties?
 Individuals?
-No. The Bible prohibits taking personal vengeance (Psalm 94:1, Romans 12:19).
+No. God's word prohibits taking personal vengeance (Psalm 94:1, Romans 12:19).
 It is the responsibility of the government ruling the land to administer justice.
 These verses, as stated previously, refers to a principle of fairness and a limitation of punishment that should be used by nations to govern their people.

 38 You have heard that it was said, 'An eye for an eye, and a tooth for a tooth.'
 39 But now I tell you: do not take revenge on someone who wrongs you . . .
 (Matthew 5:38 - 39)